mauludinr/Week1/readme.md

     airflow webserver -p 8080
     airflow scheduler

-After you succed the installation, now your airflow webserver is ready, http://localhost:8080/
+After you succed the installation, now your airflow webserver is ready, you can access your airflow GUI from browser in http://localhost:8080/

 ## Directed Acyclic Graph (DAG)
 Directed Acyclic Graph (DAG) is a list of task that we want to execute,